-Leaving before a fixed-term lease expires without paying the remainder of the rent due under the lease is called breaking the lease.
+Leaving before a fixed-term lease expires without paying the remainder of the rent due under the lease is called "breaking the lease."
 Here's a brief review of tenant rights in Missouri to break a lease without further liability for the rent.

 Tenants are legally bound to pay rent for the full lease term, typically one year, whether or not you continue to live in the rental unit—with some exceptions, as follows.

 If you don't have a legal justification to break your lease, you'll still be responsible for the balance of the rent due under the lease term.
 However, if you have given the landlord a security deposit (under Missouri law, not to exceed two months' rent), and if the landlord uses the deposit to cover some or all of that future rent, the landlord needs to take steps to try to find a replacement tenant.
 In legalese, the landlord must "mitigate damages," or lessen your responsibility for the balance of the rent.
 As soon as a new tenant begins paying rent, your responsibility ends.
 (Mo.
-Rev. Stat. § 535.300).
+Rev. Stat. § 535.300 (2022).)

 In theory, a landlord who decides not to use the security deposit can decide to return the deposit and sue the departed tenant for the entire rent due under the lease, without taking steps to find a replacement tenant for the balance of the term.
 But in practice, few landlords will return a pile of money, leave a unit vacant, and file a lawsuit at the end of the lease term, hoping to find the original tenant and hoping that the tenant has the funds to pay a judgment.
 Most landlords will use the deposit and take steps to re-rent, mindful of the danger of keeping a unit vacant and of the hassle and risk of future lawsuits.

-Your landlord must look for a replacement tenant reasonably quickly, but does not need to relax standards—to re-rent below fair market value or to tenants with poor credit, for example.
+Your landlord must look for a replacement tenant reasonably quickly, but does not need to relax their rental standards—to re-rent below fair market value or to tenants with poor credit, for example.
 Your landlord can also recover legitimate expenses like advertising costs.
 But beyond forfeiting your deposit, you'll be responsible only for the (hopefully brief) period the unit sits vacant.
 The bad news is that if the landlord can't find an acceptable tenant, you will be liable for paying rent for the remainder of your lease term.

 If you didn't pay a deposit or your deposit is insufficient to cover damages you caused or past-due rent, your landlord can wait until your lease ends and sue you for the total amount of lost rent.
 This could be a substantial amount depending on the length of your lease.
-Your landlord may sue you in small claims court where the limit is $5,000.
+Your landlord may sue you in Missouri small claims court where the limit is $5,000.
 Because most landlords typically require security deposits and use deposits to cover future unpaid rent, your landlord will likely choose to mitigate.

 If you want to leave early, and you don't have legal justification to do so, there are better options than just moving out and hoping your landlord gets a new tenant quickly.
 There's a lot you can do to limit the amount of money you need to pay your landlord—and help ensure a good reference from the landlord when you're looking for your next place to live.

-You can help the situation a lot by providing as much notice as possible and writing a sincere letter to your landlord explaining why you need to leave early.
+You can help the situation by providing as much notice as possible and writing a sincere letter to your landlord explaining why you need to leave early.
 Ideally you can offer your landlord a qualified replacement tenant, someone with good credit and excellent references, to sign a new lease with your landlord.